pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 The `description` field is optional.
 [/note]

+* how to list available resource pools
 <a href="#heading--list-available-resource-pools"><h2 id="heading--list-available-resource-pools">List available resource pools</h2></a>

 ``` bash
 maas $PROFILE resource-pools read
 ```
+* how to list a single resource pool
 <a href="#heading--list-a-single-resource-pool"><h2 id="heading--list-a-single-resource-pool">List a single resource pool</h2></a>

 ``` bash
 maas $PROFILE resource-pool read $RESOURCE_POOL_ID
 ```

+* how to update a resource pool
 <a href="#heading--update-a-resource-pool"><h2 id="heading--update-a-resource-pool">Update a resource pool</h2></a>

 ``` bash